scrapinghub/shub/docs/deploying.rst

 stack`_, and therefore should not contain packages that are already part of the stack, such as ``scrapy``.

+In case you use `pipenv`_ you may also specify a ``Pipfile``:

+    # project_directory/scrapinghub.yml

+    projects:
+      default: 12345
+      prod: 33333

+    requirements:
+      file: Pipfile

+In this case the ``Pipfile`` must be locked and ``pipenv`` available in the environment.
+A requirements.txt file will be created out of the ``Pipfile`` so like the requirements file above, it should not contain packages that are already part of the stack.

 When your dependencies cannot be specified in a requirements file, e.g. because they are not publicly available, you can supply them as Python eggs::